spy16/parens/README.md

 # Parens

-Parens is a simple lisp implementation in `Go` (or `Golang`).
+Parens is a simple embeddable LISP implementation in `Go` (or `Golang`).
-More appropriately, Parens is a collection of packages that you can embed in your Golang applications and build a domain language for your usecase.
+More appropriately, Parens is a scripting layer for `Go` applications which uses LISP syntax.

 ## Goals: